Publications about Nengo

 Eliasmith, Gosmann & Choo.
 (2016) Biospaun: a large-scale behaving brain model with complex neurons.
 ArXiv.
 PDF

-Several projects from the Nengo summer school have been published or presented at conferences.
+Several projects from the Nengo summer school have been published or presented at conferences, or have acknowledged the summer school as a source of ideas.

 Kröger, Bekolay, & Eliasmith.
 (2014) Modeling speech production using the Neural Engineering Framework.
 In 5th IEEE Conference on Cognitive Infocommunications, pp. 203-208.
 PDF